 I am focused on ensuring all students reach their potential in reading and writing.
 I do this through school-based research focused on interventions designed to help children with disabilities learn to read and through teacher education focused on ensuring all of our beginning special education teachers graduate ready to teach reading to a wide range of children.
 As well, I am the director of Project FOSTER, a doctoral program designed to prepare researchers and teacher educators fully conversant in reading and math content knowledge.
 I have done extensive professional development on intensive reading intervention and differentiating instruction with school districts and regions in Washington, Massachusetts, New York, Florida.

-I am accepting students for FALL 2018!
+I am not accepting students at this time.

 2002 Doctor of Philosophy in Special Education, University of Florida